goruck/all/README.md

 * Do not drive capacitive loads.
 Do not place a capacitive load directly across the pin.
 Limit current into any capacitive load to a maximum transient current of 16 mA.
 For example, if you use a low pass filter on an output pin, you must provide a series resistance of at least 3.3V/16mA = 200 Ω

 ### Interface Circuit Design
 Its desirable to electrically isolate the panel and Pi to prevent ground loops and optoisolators are an obvious choice.
-But they do consume a fair amount of current.
-Therefore, they need to be buffered instead of directly connecting them between the keybus clock and data and PI GPIOs.
-This adds more complexity but the buffers keep the current within range of both the panel and PI's capabilities.
+But they do consume a fair amount of current and the keybus data and clock lines cannot supply enough to directly drive them.
+Therefore, the keybus clock and data lines have a buffer (CD4010) between them and the optoisolators.
+Out of an abundance of caution, buffers (74HC126) were also added between the clock and data optoisolators and the Pi's GPIOs, but they are not really needed since the Pi's GPIOs come out of reset being able to supply or sink 8 mA while the interface circuit only needs a 2 mA supply.
+The '126 buffers will be removed in the final design.
 A high Current Transfer Ratio (CTR) optoisolator configured to drive a FET with logic-level gate voltage threshold was used to pull down the data line with sufficient strength.
 The other optoisolators are not high CTR (high CTR = $$).
 The interface schematic is shown below (at some point it will be converted to a real CAD schematic).

 ![keybus-gpio-if1](https://cloud.githubusercontent.com/assets/12125472/11919445/f16955be-a707-11e5-8c5d-1de31212bf9a.png)
 ![keybus-gpio-if2](https://cloud.githubusercontent.com/assets/12125472/11919447/f453d4d4-a707-11e5-988a-f284c41c4085.png)